 Full confession, I made these pan seared scallops as an excuse to use my leftover pear cream sauce.
-Pear is a mild in flavor, but there is just enough there that provides that sweety fruitiness as a compliment tothe scallops.
+Pear is mild in flavor, but there is just enough there that provides that sweety fruitiness as a compliment to the scallops.
 The sauce works on everything, but its a great match for pan seared scallops.

 Great beats, better eats.
-Enjoy these pan seared scallops with the intriguing pear cream sauce!
+Enjoy this pan seared scallops recipe with the intriguing pear cream sauce!

 Pear Cream Sauce